NaturalHistoryMuseum/ckanpackager/README.md

 The link to the resource you requested on {ckan_host} is available at: http://{ckan_host}/{zip_file_name}

+{doi_body}

 Best Wishes,
 The Data Portal Bot
+"""

+# DOI body.
+See Email subject for placeholders.
+DOI_BODY = """A DOI has been created for this data: https://doi.org/{doi} (this may take a few hours to become active).
+Please ensure you reference this DOI when citing this data.
+For more information, follow the DOI link.
 """

 # SMTP host